root-aza/sdk-php-interceptors-opentelemetry/README.md

 about outbound event requests.

 > [!WARNING]
-> This interceptor operates in blocking mode when sending telemetry to the server, which may slow down your Workflow Worker.
-It is recommended to use a local collector to minimize the impact of network latency.
+> This interceptor operates in blocking mode when sending telemetry, which may impact Workflow Worker bandwidth.
+> Using a local collector is recommended to minimize network latency impact.

 ## Available interceptor interfaces